Inhomogeneous superconducting states in two weakly linked superconducting ultra thin films

 Meanwhile, extensive research activities in condensed matter physics and material sciences have been devoted to superconducting thin films and layered superconductors over the past several decades~\cite{Eom,Morshedloo,Bulaevski}.
-Indeed, many of the later can be viewed as intrinsic superconductors with weak links, namely, adjacent superconducting layers couple each other via Josephson junctions~\cite{Josephson1962,Josephson1965,RMP79,Kleiner1992,Kleiner1994}.
+Indeed, layered superconductors can be viewed as intrinsic superconductors with weak links, namely, adjacent superconducting layers couple each other via Josephson junctions~\cite{Josephson1962,Josephson1965,RMP79,Kleiner1992,Kleiner1994}.
 Among these research objects, two-dimensional (2D) SC systems in the presence of an in-plane magnetic field \cite{Agterberg,Barzykin,Aoyama} is of particular interest, on which the emergence of unconventional superconductivity due to the applied magnetic field and spin-orbit coupling effect was proposed~\cite{Dimitrova,Aoyama,Barzykin}.
 It has been suggested that an inhomogeneous FFLO state can be induced by an in-plane magnetic field in bilayer transition metal dichalcogenides (TMDs)~\cite{bilayerTMD}, such as $\m{MoS}_2$~\cite{Lu,Yu} and $\m{NbSe}_2$~\cite{Xi}.
-Very recently, with the help of quasiparticle interference (QPI) technique, the experimental observation of segmented Fermi surface inside the superconducting energy gap was reported in $\m{Bi}_2\m{Te}_3$ thin films proximitized by the superconductor $\m{NbSe}_2$ and under an in-plane magnetic field, which indicates the existence of a PDW or FFLO state~\cite{Zheng21}.
+Very recently, with the help of a quasiparticle interference (QPI) technique, the experimental observation of a segmented Fermi surface inside the superconducting energy gap was reported in $\m{Bi}_2\m{Te}_3$ thin films proximitized by the superconductor $\m{NbSe}_2$ and under an in-plane magnetic field, which indicates the existence of a PDW or FFLO state~\cite{Zheng21}.

-In this work, we study a model for two weakly coupled SC ultra-thin films in an applied parallel magnetic field, which allows us to explore various PDW states.
-The model is gauge invariant and essentially equivalent to the Lawrence-Doniach model~\cite{LawrenceDoniach,YangKun} in the double layer limit.
+In this Letter, we study a model for two weakly coupled SC ultrathin films in an applied parallel magnetic field, which allows us to explore various PDW states.
+The model is gauge invariant and essentially equivalent to the Lawrence-Doniach model~\cite{LawrenceDoniach,YangKun} in the double-layer limit.

-\emph{Model.---} We consider two layers of superconducting ultra-thin films in the presence of an applied parallel magnetic field.
+\emph{Model.} We consider two layers of superconducting ultrathin films in the presence of an applied parallel magnetic field.
 These two layers are weakly linked to each other such that the Josephson tunneling current can flow in the direction perpendicular to them.
-The thickness of each layer $d$ is considerably small compared to penetration depth $\lambda$ and coherence length $\xi$ of the superconductor, so that diamagnetic current loop can not be induced by the applied in-plane magnetic field within each layer.
+The thickness of each layer $d$ is considerably small compared to the penetration depth $\lambda$ and coherence length $\xi$ of the superconductor, so that a diamagnetic current loop can not be induced by the applied in-plane magnetic field within each layer.